adoptium/aqa-tests/external/tomee/README.md

 # External TomEE Tests

-Apache TomEE is a lightweight, yet powerful, JavaEE Application server with feature rich tooling.Moreover, its is a type of third party container tests help verify that the AdoptOpenJDK binaries are *good* by running a variety of Java applications inside of Docker containers.
+Apache TomEE tests are part of the external third-party application tests that help verify that the Adoptium binaries are good... by running a variety of Java applications inside of Docker containers.
 AdoptOpenJDK/openjdk-tests/[Issue #172](https://github.com/AdoptOpenJDK/openjdk-tests/issues/172) lists the applications that we have initially targeted to best exercise the AdoptOpenJDK binaries.
 For each application, we choose to run a selection of their functional tests.

 ## Running External TomEE tests locally
 To run any AQA tests locally, you follow the same pattern: